till-h/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 1. Write a program that accepts user input like "HELLOCANYOUHEARME" (all upper case and no whitespace), and translates this into an LED flashing the corresponding Morse Code.

    You will need to translate letters into dots and dashes according to the Morse alphabet.
 It is best to use a Python dictionary to translate between letters and Morse symbols.
 This can be found [here](https://raw.githubusercontent.com/raspberrypilearning/morse-code-virtual-radio/master/code/morse_lookup.py), and the timing rules for International Morse Code [here](https://github.com/raspberrypilearning/morse-code-virtual-radio/blob/master/worksheet.md#decode-the-morse-as-you-go).

+1. Write a program that makes use of a line sensor (we have a few here today, so you will need to team up, depending on who is at this stage) and notifies the user whenever a black line is detected.
+Try to avoid repeatedly printing out whatever the line sensor sees.
+Instead, only notify the user when there is a change (no line &#8646; line).
+You will want to [wire it up correctly and familiarise yourself with the LineSensor interface](http://gpiozero.readthedocs.io/en/stable/api_input.html#line-sensor-trct5000) in gpiozero.

 ## Conclusion